-- (1) Quality: That is "usage management", the Company strengthened the source control and supervised the material procurement, factory inspection, production process and packaging and transportation.
-If there were quality problems found in the inspection of products procured from external suppliers, the Company would immediately request the supplier to convene the quality seminar at the Company so as to analyse the reason and list out the measures for rectification. - (2) Cost: That is "efficiency management", the Company has adopted a new pricing model for cost of procurement.
-It extended cost management forward to promote suppliers to adopt new process, new techniques and new materials for cost reduction, thus realising co-development of the Company and suppliers. - (3) Production capacity: That is "supplier management", suppliers' production capacity is planned at 120% of the production plan of the Company, which is in line with the production progress of the Company.
-For non-exclusive suppliers in the industry, the Company requested them to make sufficient reserve during the low season of production.
+- Quality: That is "Usage Management", the Company strengthened the source control and supervised the material procurement, incoming inspection, production process and packaging and transportation.
+If quality problems are found during the inspection of products procured from external suppliers, the Company would immediately request the supplier to convene the quality seminar at the Company so as to analyse the reason and list out the measures for rectification. - Cost: That is "Efficiency Management", the Company changed the pricing model for cost of procurement and extended its cost management forward by promoting suppliers to adopt new process, new techniques and new materials for cost reduction, thus realising mutual development between the Company and its suppliers. - 3.
+Production capacity: That is "Supplier Management", production capacity of suppliers is planned at 120% of the production plan of the Company, which is in line with the production progress of the Company.
+For non-exclusive suppliers in the industry, the Company requires them to make sufficient reserve during the low season of production.